milosh-96/AspNetWebMailer/README.md

 ``Program.cs`` - `MailService` is added as a scoped service on the line 13.

 ## Identity
-ASP.NET Core Identity expects that the mail service class implements ``IEmailSender`` interface.
+ASP.NET Core Identity expects that the mail service class implements ``Microsoft.AspNetCore.Identity.UI.Services.IEmailSender`` interface from .